-Although we have built our own fill/finish suite within the Boca Facility, we also intend to continue to utilize third parties to supplement our fill/finish process for final drug substance.
-In addition, our recently completed fill/finish suite has yet to be validated and approved by the FDA.
+Although we have received FDA approval for the fill/finish suite we built at the Boca Facility, we also intend to continue to utilize third parties to supplement our fill/finish process for final drug substance.
 Our anticipated reliance on a limited number of third-party manufacturers exposes us to the following risks:

-- we may be unable to identify contract fill/finishers on acceptable terms or at all because the number of potential service providers is limited and the FDA must inspect and qualify any contract manufacturers for current cGMP compliance as part of our marketing application; - a new fill/finisher would have to be educated in, or develop substantially equivalent processes for, the production of our products and product candidates; - the COVID-19 pandemic could adversely affect our contracted fill/finishers' operations, supply chain or workforce; - our contracted fill/finishers' resources and level of expertise with plasma-derived biologics may be limited, and therefore they may require a significant amount of support from us in order to implement and maintain the infrastructure and processes required to deliver our finished drug product; - our third-party fill/finishers might be unable to timely provide finished drug product in sufficient quantity to meet our commercial needs; - contract manufacturers may not be able to execute our inspection procedures and required tests appropriately; - contract manufacturers are subject to ongoing periodic unannounced inspection by the FDA and corresponding state agencies to ensure strict compliance with cGMP and other government regulations, and we do not have control over third-party providers' compliance with these regulations; - our third-party fill-finishers could breach or terminate their agreements with us; and - our contract fill/finishers may have unacceptable or inconsistent drug product quality success rates and yields, and we have no direct control over our contract fill/finishers' ability to maintain adequate quality control, quality assurance and qualified personnel.
+- we may be unable to identify contract fill/finishers on acceptable terms or at all because the number of potential service providers is limited and the FDA must inspect and qualify any contract manufacturers for current cGMP compliance as part of our marketing application; - a new fill/finisher would have to be educated in, or develop substantially equivalent processes for, the production of our products and product candidates;

+- the COVID-19 pandemic could adversely affect our contracted fill/finishers' operations, supply chain or workforce; - our contracted fill/finishers' resources and level of expertise with plasma-derived biologics may be limited, and therefore they may require a significant amount of support from us in order to implement and maintain the infrastructure and processes required to deliver our finished drug product; - our third-party fill/finishers might be unable to timely provide finished drug product in sufficient quantity to meet our commercial needs; - contract manufacturers may not be able to execute our inspection procedures and required tests appropriately; - contract manufacturers are subject to ongoing periodic unannounced inspection by the FDA and corresponding state agencies to ensure strict compliance with cGMP and other government regulations, and we do not have control over third-party providers' compliance with these regulations; - contract manufacturers may fail to comply with applicable regulatory requirements, placing them and us at risk of regulatory enforcement actions, recalls and other adverse consequences, which may negatively impact our business and their ability to supply products to meet our development, clinical and commercial needs; - our third-party fill/finishers could breach or terminate their agreements with us; and - our contract fill/finishers may have unacceptable or inconsistent drug product quality success rates and yields, and we have no direct control over our contract fill/finishers' ability to maintain adequate quality control, quality assurance and qualified personnel.

-Each of these risks could delay or prevent the completion of our finished drug product and the release of finished drug product by the FDA, which could result in higher costs or adversely impact the commercialization of our products.
-These risks could also result in the delay in obtaining clinical supply, which would delay our development programs.
-In addition, our contract fill/finishers and our other third-party vendors may source their materials and supplies globally, and are therefore subject to supply disruptions in the event of fire, weather related events such as hurricanes, wind and rain, other acts of God or force majeure events or global health occurrences and emergencies, including the COVID-19 pandemic.
+Each of these risks could delay or prevent the completion of our finished drug product and the release of finished drug product by us or the FDA, which could result in higher costs or adversely impact the commercialization of our products.
+These risks could also result in the delay in obtaining clinical supplies, which would delay our development programs.
+In addition, our contract fill/finishers and our other third-party vendors may source their materials and supplies globally and are therefore subject to supply disruptions in the event of fire, weather related events such as hurricanes, wind and rain, international conflicts, trade and sanction requirements and limits, other acts of God or force majeure events or global health occurrences and emergencies, including the COVID-19 pandemic.